-The ALM Committee consists of at least two members of the Board of Trustees, the CIO, the CFO, and the CEO (without voting rights).
-Additional internal or external specialists with appropriate expertise can be elected to the ALM Committee (with or without voting rights).
+The Investment Committee consists of at least two members of the Board of Trustees of Pension Fund 1 or Pension Fund 2 plus the Chief Executive Officer, the Chief Investment Officer, and the Deputy Chief Investment Officer.

+Additional internal or external specialists with appropriate expertise can be elected to the Investment Committee (with or without voting rights).
+The Chief Executive Officer does not have voting rights.